AlisterBaroi/ecommerce-php/README.md

 # ecommerce-php
-This PHP ecommerce project was build on the basis for learning modern real-life practical PHP, and the concepts of MVC model for creating complex websites.
+This PHP ecommerce project was build and deployed on Microsoft Azure on the basis for learning modern real-life practical PHP, the concepts of MVC model for creating complex websites, and to learn to use cloud platforms to deploy apps/websites.
-To demo this project in local computers, please use Xampp, and:
+To demo this project in local computers, please use Xampp.

 ### Things you need to know to preview this project:
 1. How to use xampp offline server enviroment.<br>